sul-dlss-labs/id-proxy-api/README.md

 Microservice components:
 - Swagger API specification for loading into AWS API Gateway
-- Lambdas for running each operation tied to DLSS Identifiers Proxy API operation (tied to each route)
+- Lambdas (python) for running each operation tied to DLSS Identifiers Proxy API operation (tied to each route)
-- Testing framework and build for API and Lambdas
+- Testing framework and build tool for API and Lambdas
 - Eventually, deploy tools for loading this API into defined environments in AWS via Terraform or other framework

 ## Guiding Questions around original SURI Proxy API idea

 1. Why SURI Proxy?
     - Better permissions management (currently, SURI uses shared passwords across local codebases).
     - Separate the specification from the implementation / make connections more modular as SURI may (or may not?) change.
     - Set up a pattern for building APIs as AWS work continues
     - Capture better analytics for AWS querying SURI or future SDR components via these proxy APIs.
 2. SURI Proxy API should be in AWS?
     - Yes, if we can support in production.
 Given Hydrox is in AWS, SURI Proxy in AWS seems a good step for this.
 3. Authentication for the SURI Proxy
     - TBD: method and how we can improve this (but probably having authentication attached to a to-be-created AWS IAM Service Role)
     - Proposal of using API keys (a la GitHub) also proposed
     - Protection of SURI: Using SSL?

 ## Requirements